cyccyccycc/ASS2/README.md

 + Get /api/movies - test when the token is invalid-unauthorized and token is valid.- See tests/functional/api/movies/index.js
 + Get /api/movies/:id - test when the user enter a invalid movies id(not in the database).
 See tests/functional/api/movies/index.js
 + Delete /api/movies/:id - test when the movies wanted to be deleted id is invalid condition.
 See tests/functional/api/movies/index.js
-+ Post /api/users?action=register - test when the entered words were empty
++ Post /api/users?action=register - test when the entered words were empty- See tests/functional/api/users/index.js
-+ Post /api/users?action=register - test when the password is wrong format
++ Post /api/users?action=register - test when the password is wrong format-See tests/functional/api/users/index.js
-+ Post /api/movies
-+ Post /api/movies
++ Post /api/users?action=authenticate - test when enter the wrong user-See tests/functional/api/users/index.js

 ## Continuous Delivery/Deployment.